opencasestudies/website-ocs-source/content/home/casestudies.md

 ## Use the Open Case Studies

-If you use one of the Open Case Studies in the classrom, please use the digital object identifier (DOI) for the citation.
+If you use one of the Open Case Studies in the classroom, please use the digital object identifier (DOI) for the citation.
 A link to the full citation is provided next to each case study.